JasonLi-TMT/DS-MLE-Interview-questions/ML_question.md

   + How to deal with missing data
   + How to detect & deal with outliers
   + How to deal with imbalanced data
-    - How to perform date augmentation
+    - Data augmentation for image data
   + Resampling method

 ### Feature Engineering:
-- How to deal with thousands of features
+- How/why to deal with thousands of features
-- How to perform dimension reduction
   + Explain PCA
 - How to deal with categorical variables.
 - How/why we scale/normalize features